MicrosoftDocs/power-platform/power-platform/admin/signup-question-and-answer.md

 4. On the user details pane, in the **Product licenses** section select **Edit**.

-5. Expand the user's Microsoft 365 or Dynamics 365 license, disable access to the service, and then select **Save**.
+5. Expand the user's Microsoft 365 or Dynamics 365 license, uncheck the box to the service and select **Save changes**.

     ![Remove service plan](./media/signup-question-and-answer/remove-service-plan.png)